chaseruskin/orbit/docs/src/user/researching_projects.md

 This will return a list of the project's design units, where each line records the design unit's name, design unit type, and accessibility.

-## Gathering information about a design unit
+## Gathering information about a core

 This guide outlines how to view a design unit's declaration for a particular design unit of a project found in the catalog.